Student COVID-19 Vaccination

 Yes.
 Vaccines not only protect you, they protect your family, your friends and the wider community.
 And just because you are at low risk for severe disease, doesn’t mean you can’t get and spread the virus to those who are more vulnerable.
 This is why getting young adults vaccinated is an important part of stamping out COVID-19.

-No. Anyone 16 years of age and older can register for a vaccination appointment at state sites within Arizona, including the University of Arizona POD.
+No. Anyone 12 years of age and older can register for a vaccination appointment at state sites within Arizona (minors need an accompanying parent or guardian), including the University of Arizona POD.
 We advise you to get vaccinated when it’s your turn, and students now qualify.
 You’ll not only be protecting your health, but the health of our community.

 If you are out of state and cannot be vaccinated here, your vaccine eligibility may not transfer to another public health (state/county) jurisdiction.
 Check with your local public health agency for more information on when you can get vaccinated.